-What to Send Us: Your samples should be things you think could go up on Book Riot just as they are.
+Your samples should be things you think could go up on Book Riot just as they are.
 We recommend that one be an entry for the Our Reading Lives series, and the other on any topic of your choosing.

+Please do not send writing samples unrelated to books and reading.
 Your samples should show us that you understand how we do things here at the Riot and that you can do it too.

 So, what are you waiting for, convince us!
 (And yes, we compensate contributors.)